 Decorate your mantlepiece with adorable knit pumpkins.
 Choose some orange yarn or the color of your favorite fall gourd.
 A free pattern is available on Ravelry.
 And if you are looking for crochet pumpkins, there's a very affordable PDF pattern that will help get you into the Halloween spirit.

 A Cute Knit Scarf

 A scarf is a classic beginner knitting project for good reason.
 Easy, wearable, and cute, there are so many scarf patterns for all abilities.
-Beginners can try this chunky-knit free pattern from Berroco.
+Beginners can try this free pattern of a chunky-knit from Berroco.
 Another free color-blocked pattern from O Wool is perfect for minimalists.

 A Quick Knit Headband